Albert Ayler: Final years and death

 For the next two-and-a-half years Ayler began to move from a mostly improvisatory style to one that focused more closely on compositions.
-This was largely a result of pressures from Impulse who, unlike ESP-Disk, placed heavier emphasis on accessibility than artistic expression.
+Some considered this a result of pressures from Impulse who, unlike ESP-Disk, placed heavier emphasis on accessibility than artistic expression.
 In 1967 and 1968, Ayler recorded three LPs that featured the lyrics and vocals of his girlfriend Mary Maria Parks and introduced regular chord changes, funky beats, and electronic instruments.

 Ayler himself sang on his album New Grass, which hearkened back to his roots in R&B as a teenager.
 However, this album was unsuccessful, scorned by Ayler fans and critics alike.
 Ayler staunchly asserted that he wanted to move in this R&B and rock-and-roll direction, and that he was not simply succumbing to the pressures of Impulse and the popular music of that day, and it is true that Ayler heavily emphasizes the spirituality that seems to define the bulk of his work.
 (However, according to Gary Giddins, "In interviews, Ayler left no doubt about who was responsible for New Grass: 'They told me to do this.
 Bob Thiele.
 You think I would do that?
 He said, "Look Albert, you gotta get with the young generation now.)
 New Grass begins with the track "Message from Albert", in which Ayler speaks directly to his listener, explaining that this album was nothing like his ones before it, that was of "a different dimension in [his] life."
 He claims that, "through meditation, dreams, and visions, [he has] been made a Universal Man, through the power of the Creator..."